CoolGitGuy/Hangman/README.md

 -1 for an incorrect term guess
 -1 for selecting a letter that is not in the term
 +1 for solving a term
-+1 for every 20 points earned
++1 for every 50 points earned

-The player starts with 5 lives, although the drawing consists of 6 parts (head, body, 2 arms, 2 legs).
-If the player makes a 6th mistake (without changing the number of lives), they lose.
+The player starts with 5 lives.
+If the player makes a 5th mistake (without changing the number of lives), they lose.

 Guessing during a round:
 - If the player enters a single character, it counts as a letter guess; otherwise, it counts as a term guess